Six killed in violence on disputed Assam-Meghalaya border | Law-Order

 Six people, including a forest guard, were killed in violence at the disputed Assam-Meghalaya border in the early hours of Tuesday after a truck allegedly laden with illegally felled timber was intercepted by forest guards from Assam.

-Apprehending law and order situation following the incident, Meghalaya has suspended mobile internet services in seven districts, while Assam Police has sounded ‘alert’ in the border districts and also ordered an enquiry by a retired High Court judge into the matter.
+Apprehending law and order situation following the incident, Meghalaya has suspended mobile internet services in seven districts, while the Assam Police has sounded alert in the border districts and also ordered an inquiry by a retired high court judge into the matter.

-Assam Police officials, however, asserted that the truck was intercepted in West Karbi Anglong district of the state by a forest department team and a mob from the Meghalaya side had later attacked the forest guards and policemen from the state, which led to firing by the Assam side to control the situation.
+Assam Police officials, however, asserted that the truck was intercepted in West Karbi Anglong district of the state by a forest department team and a mob from Meghalaya had later attacked the forest guards and policemen from the state, which led to firing by the Assam side to bring the situation under control.

+''We will appeal to the Centre for a CBI or NIA probe into the case.
+As of now, an SIT will be formed to look into the case,” he said, following a cabinet meeting.

+''The Meghalaya government strongly condemns the incident where the Assam Police & Assam Forest Guards entered Meghalaya & resorted to unprovoked firing.
+GoM will take all steps to ensure that justice is served & action is taken against those responsible for this inhuman act,'' he said on the social media platform.

-Later, the Assam government said it will hand over the investigation into the firing incident to a central or neutral agency and provide Rs 5 lakh each to the next of kin of the six deceased as ex-gratia.
+The Assam government, too, said that it will hand over the investigation into the firing incident to a central or neutral agency and provide Rs 5 lakh each to the next of kin of the six deceased as ex-gratia.

 In a statement, the Assam government also said it has ordered action against several police and forest officials, including transfer of the district superintendent of police.

-“The Meghalaya Government strongly condemns the incident where the Assam Police & Assam Forest Guards entered Meghalaya & resorted to unprovoked firing.
-GoM will take all steps to ensure that justice is served & action is taken against those responsible for this inhuman act,” he said on the social media platform.

-The Meghalaya chief minister also tweeted, “I also appeal to our citizens to maintain peace and harmony in the State.
-The State Government is taking all the necessary steps to ensure that law and order is maintained.”
-The two states have a long disputed border and the location where the incident took place is among the areas with differences.
+The two states have a longstanding dispute in 12 areas along the 884.9-km-long inter-state border and the location where the incident took place is one of them.

-West Karbi Anglong Superintendent of Police Imdad Ali, who was later transferred, told PTI that the Assam forest department team intercepted and stopped the truck at Mukroh area within the district carrying illegal timber towards West Jaintia Hills district of Meghalaya at around 3 am.
+West Karbi Anglong Superintendent of Police Imdad Ali, who was later transferred, told PTI that the Assam forest department team intercepted and stopped the timber-laden truck at Mukroh area around 3 am.

 As the truck tried to flee, the forest guards fired at it and deflated a tyre.
 The vehicle's driver and handyman and another person were then apprehended, though others managed to escape, he said.